 NAMI-MC offers an array of educational opportunities for those whose lives are affected by mental illness.
-NAMI-MC OFFERS THE COMMUNITY A WIDE VARIETY OF EDUCATIONAL OPPORTUNITIES FOR THOSE WHOSE LIVES ARE AFFECTED BY MENTAL ILLNESS.
 These classes are offered free of charge but registration is required.
-For more information about these or any other programs, please call our office at (815) 308-0851.
+For more information about these or any other programs, please call Debbie Dillon at (815) 308-0851.

 For those diagnosed with a mental illness: